STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 Documentation
 -------------

-To build the |hpx| documentation you need recent versions of the following
+To build the |hpx| documentation, you need recent versions of the following
 packages:

 - ``python`` (2 or 3)